 Provide a separate air emission inventory of any offsite activities directly associated with the project, including fugitive emissions such as from rail or road transport of product or waste.
+Provide detailed information on the methodology that will be used to develop an air emission inventory for both on - and off-site project related activities.

 Use a recognised atmospheric dispersion model to predict the fate of all significant emissions.
 Use estimates of emission rates based on actual measurements from samples taken from similar facilities, preferably full-scale facilities operating elsewhere or otherwise from experimental or demonstration-scale facilities.
 Where this is not possible, use published emission factors and/or data supplied by manufacturers of process and control equipment.
+Provide reasons as to why it is not possible to use actual measurement data.
 State all input parameters, data sets and assumptions used in the modelling in the main text of the EIS or an appendix.
 The model inputs will be as detailed as possible, reflecting any variation of emissions with time and including at least a full year of representative hourly meteorological data.
 Provide stack parameters such as stack height, diameter, temperature, exit velocity and volume flow rate.

-If there is no single atmospheric dispersion model that is able to handle the different atmospheric dispersion characteristics exhibited in the project area (such as sea breezes, strong convection, terrain features, temperature inversions and contaminant re-circulation), apply a combination of acceptable models.
+If there is no single atmospheric dispersion and deposition model that is able to handle the different atmospheric dispersion characteristics exhibited in the project area (such as large-scale weather systems including low-pressure troughs, strong convection, terrain features, temperature inversions and contaminant re-circulation), apply a combination of acceptable mesoscale models.

-Provide contour maps of predicted ground level concentrations and frequency contour plots for typical and maximum emissions under the expected range of meteorological conditions including the worst case.
-The averaging period for ground-level concentrations of contaminants modelled will be consistent with the relevant averaging periods for air quality indicators and goals in the EPP(Air) and the National Environmental Protection (Ambient Air Quality) Measure.
-For example, the modelling of sulfur dioxide must be conducted for 1-hour, 24-hours and annual averaging periods.
+Provide contour maps of predicted ground level concentrations, deposition rates and frequency contour plots for typical and maximum emissions under the expected range of meteorological conditions including the worst case.
+The averaging period for ground-level concentrations and deposition rates of contaminants modelled will be consistent with the relevant averaging periods for air quality indicators and goals in: